By Stephen W. Hiemstra

 Works like hospitality speak directly to the heart without words.
 As you know, works speak louder than words alone.
 (2X)

 The third story is more recent.
 In the city of Rio de Janeiro there are many young people caught up in the gangs of the drug culture.
 In Brazil they call young people with mixed blood (blacks and Indians) as the “killable people.”
-Many of them die from the violence, but those that survive and are incarcerated by the police don’t have much hope.
+Many of them die from the violence, but those that survive and are incarcerated by the police also don’t have much hope.
 In the jails, the police do not feed them or offer medical care.
 For the most part, the gangs control daily life in the prisons.
 In this hellish world, there are few visitors, not even Christians, but those that come are mostly Pentecostals who provide food, medicine, and worship services.
 As a consequence, the gangs respect the Pentevcostals, providing security for their services and allowing young people who really come to Christ to leave the gangs (2X; Johnson)—the only option other than a body bag.

 As we have seen, hospitality can be more than just food.
 In these stories, it can be a faith journey.